 As far as direct and indirect recruitment activities are concerned, in-service teachers do NOT appear to actively recruit their students to become teachers; at best, it appears that most teachers model appropriate teaching practices in the hope (or expectation, it's not clear) that students will self-select careers in the teaching of science.
-The fact that physics teachers RARELY ask their students to consider careers in physics teaching appears to explain why it is that so few teacher candidates cite the influence of physics teachers on their career choice.
+The fact that physics teachers RARELY ask their students to consider careers in physics teaching appears to explain why it is that so many teacher candidates fail to mention that physics teachers had very little direct influence on their decision to become high school physics teachers.
 Survey results also show that physics teachers do not consciously involve their prospective teacher candidates in teaching activities or situations that are important to their decisions to become physics teachers.